-fiachra summit craiglockhart hill
+fiachra at the summit of craiglockhart hill in edinburgh

 Edinburgh, Hikes & Walks, Scotland